-Let me pause here to make a point.
 Am I sceptical by nature?
 Yes.
-Is this because I've been 'burned' before from a cosmetic company?
-Nope.
-Guess who has though?
+Is this because I've been burned before from a cosmetic company?
+No. Guess who has though?
 My clients.
 Literally every one of them.
 I've listened to thousands of stories from my clients the last 30 years which consistently speak of the frequent bullshit they been told and sold.
-My direct, 'pull no punches' professional presentation and the contributions to this very blog are a deliberate effort to honestly educate and inform.
+My direct professional presentation and the contributions to this very blog are a deliberate effort to honestly educate and inform.
 I see it as my outright duty to use my experience and voice to ensure that clients know someone is on their side and looking out for their best interests.
-They tell me they appreciate this greatly.
+The cosmetic industry is a billion dollar industry which profits from the emotional manipulation of women.
+I will always do what I can as a conscientious service provider to help in any way I can to level the playing field.
+Clients tell me they appreciate this greatly.

+The word ethical and the selling of cosmetics to women is so ripe with contradiction.
+One would have to be so very careful to not be the constant target of criticism as an inconsistency in a company's presentation would readily undermine any attempts to convince me that they are in fact, different.
+This is precisely why I am cautious and don't automatically parrot any company's ethos onto my clients, let alone sell their products directly.
 The lesson here is pretty simple.
-Just because a product line is Curly Girl supportive and the company puts forth an image of being ethical, healthy and responsible doesn't mean that as consumers we should blindly assume their products are going to do what the labels and marketing says they will.
-After all, they are still just a cosmetic company and products can only do so much.
+Just because a company puts forth an image of being ethical and environmentally responsible doesn't mean that as consumers we should blindly assume their products are going to do what the labels and marketing says they will nor will they all be necessary for one person to purchase.
+After all, they are still just a cosmetic company, and products can only do so much.
 True beauty comes from within and we are all equally gorgeous in that way.
 Our best self is absolutely achievable without cosmetic assistance of any kind whether that be scissor, brush or multi-coloured plastic bottle.
 So watch where you step!

 While online comments are always closed, I encourage any readers to email me their thoughts directly.
 I will always respond in kind.